Avaiga/taipy/Readme.md

 **Step 1: Join our community** on our **[Discord Server](https://discord.com/invite/SJyz2VJGxV)**

 **Step 2: Install Taipy** ```pip install taipy```
-‍

-**Step 3: Create Your Project**  Build an innovative application using Taipy.‍
+**Step 3: Create Your Project**  Build an innovative application using Taipy.

 **Step 4: Clean and Submit**